mprinz/prinzable/README.md

 &#10008; Create a mobile and desktop/laptop wireframe for each page layout.

-Nice job overall on this Milestone, but I cannot pass this with the wireframes missing.
-Your sitemap, content strategy, and interaction flow are all good.
+Nice job overall on this Milestone, ~~but I cannot pass this with the wireframes missing.~~ Your sitemap, content strategy, and interaction flow are all good.
 Consider adding some information regarding web projects that you have built and/or worked on to your Professional Info page.

-Please complete the wireframes before beginning development on your PWP, and notify me so I can pass this Milestone.
-[PWP Evaluation Rubric](https://bootcamp-coders.cnm.edu/projects/personal/rubric/)
+~~Please complete the wireframes before beginning development on your PWP, and notify me so I can pass this Milestone.~~

+Nice job overall.
+I had a litle bit of a hard time differentiating where one wireframe ended, and another one began, but these are nicely done.
+The mobile wireframe is missing.
+There will be some differentiation in your layout on desktop and mobile.
+This layout will be a breeze in Bootstrap, and if well coded, the mobile layout should be work out-of-the-box, no problem.

+For your pictures and artwork, the [Swipebox Gallery plugin](http://brutaldesign.github.io/swipebox/) might be a good option.
+It works very nicely on mobile.

+Your Milestone 2&alpha; passes at [Tier I](https://bootcamp-coders.cnm.edu/projects/personal/rubric/), due to the missing mobile layout.
+Add mobile layout wireframes and I'll bump it up to Tier II.
+You're clear to start development on your PWP.